wolfdays/GScode-neo/src/index.md

-‐‐‐
+---
 title: Main Page
 layout: layout/base.njk
-‐‐‐

-# Hello!! :3c
+---

 This is a paragraph of text.
 It's pretty simple, really.

 This is the second paragraph.
-It contains an *emphasized* element.
+It contains an *empathised* element.

 Lists?